Cerium: History

 Cerium was discovered in Bastnäs in Sweden by Jöns Jakob Berzelius and Wilhelm Hisinger, and independently in Germany by Martin Heinrich Klaproth, both in 1803.
-Cerium was named by Berzelius after the asteroid Ceres, discovered two years earlier.
+Cerium was named by Berzelius after the asteroid Ceres, formally 1 Ceres, discovered two years earlier.
+Ceres was initially considered to be a planet at the time.
 The asteroid is itself named after the Roman goddess Ceres, goddess of agriculture, grain crops, fertility and motherly relationships.

 Cerium was originally isolated in the form of its oxide, which was named ceria, a term that is still used.
 The metal itself was too electropositive to be isolated by then-current smelting technology, a characteristic of rare-earth metals in general.
 After the development of electrochemistry by Humphry Davy five years later, the earths soon yielded the metals they contained.
 Ceria, as isolated in 1803, contained all of the lanthanides present in the cerite ore from Bastnäs, Sweden, and thus only contained about 45% of what is now known to be pure ceria.
 It was not until Carl Gustaf Mosander succeeded in removing lanthana and "didymia" in the late 1830s that ceria was obtained pure.
 Wilhelm Hisinger was a wealthy mine-owner and amateur scientist, and sponsor of Berzelius.
 He owned and controlled the mine at Bastnäs, and had been trying for years to find out the composition of the abundant heavy gangue rock (the "Tungsten of Bastnäs", which despite its name contained no tungsten), now known as cerite, that he had in his mine.
 Mosander and his family lived for many years in the same house as Berzelius, and Mosander was undoubtedly persuaded by Berzelius to investigate ceria further.

 The element played a role in the Manhattan Project, where cerium compounds were investigated in the Berkeley site as materials for crucibles for uranium and plutonium casting.
 For this reason, new methods for the preparation and casting of cerium were developed within the scope of the Ames daughter project (now the Ames Laboratory).
 Production of extremely pure cerium in Ames commenced in mid-1944 and continued until August 1945.